 What Is Natural Language Understanding?

-NLU can be used for natural language processing (NLP) tasks like topic classification, language detection, and sentiment analysis – just a few of the text analysis tasks we perform here at MonkeyLearn.
+NLU is used in natural language processing (NLP) tasks like topic classification, language detection, and sentiment analysis:

-Our sentiment analysis model, for example, can automatically interpret emotions within text as positive, negative, or neutral.
-By quickly “reading” through thousands of online conversations, the model will deliver insights about how customers feel about your brand and products.
+- Sentiment analysis automatically interprets emotions within a text and categorizes them as positive, negative, or neutral.
+By quickly understanding, processing, and analyzing thousands of online conversations, sentiment analysis tools can deliver valuable insights about how customers view your brand and products.

-Language detection, on the other hand, automatically detects the language of any written text.
-If you work for a global company, using language detection tools is essential to route tickets to the correct local teams.
-This means your teams don’t waste time passing tickets from one customer agent to the next, and they can respond to customer issues faster.
+- Language detection automatically understands the language of written text.
+An essential tool to help businesses route tickets to the correct local teams, avoid wasting time passing tickets from one customer agent to the next, and respond to customer issues faster.

 Natural language understanding is a subfield of natural language processing.

-Natural language understanding, on the other hand, concerns only the machine’s ability to comprehend human language.
+Natural language understanding, on the other hand, focuses on a machine’s ability to understand the human language.
 NLU refers to how unstructured data is rearranged so that machines may “understand” and analyze it.

-Using complex algorithms that rely on linguistic rules and AI machine training, Google Translate, Microsoft Translator, and Facebook Translation App have become some of the leaders in the field of “generic” language translation.
+Using complex algorithms that rely on linguistic rules and AI machine training, Google Translate, Microsoft Translator, and Facebook Translation have become leaders in the field of “generic” language translation.